Om-Mishra7/flask-social-oauth/README.md

-# Flask Social Login
+# Flask Social OAuth

-Flask Social Login is a Python package that simplifies the integration of social login functionality into Flask web applications.
-With support for popular social authentication providers like Google, GitHub, and Discord, Flask Social Login streamlines the authentication process for users and enables seamless access to your web application.
+Flask Social OAuth is a Python package that simplifies the integration of social oauth functionality into Flask web applications.
+With support for popular social authentication providers like Google, GitHub, and Discord, Flask Social OAuth streamlines the authentication process for users and enables seamless access to your web application.

 ## Installation

-You can install Flask Social Login via pip:
+You can install Flask Social OAuth via pip:

 ```bash
 pip install flask-social-oauth